davidhuk/david-harris-mp2/README.md

 - Laptop 15-inch monitor @1920 x 1080p resolution.
 Tested the game many times throughout the build process.
 The game always appears fine on this screen size.
 - Responsinator (Portrait mode).
 I used this site to test many emulated device sizes (with portrait mode) many times throughout the build process.
 The game always appears fine in portrait mode.

+## Deployment Testing
+- I have tested my live site that is hosted on GitHub Pages - "https://github.com/davidhuk/david-harris-mp2".
+- I checked and confirmed that the code is the same as the code matches the same code in the IDE.
+- I fully tested the game on a laptop, desktop and mobile to make sure the game is fully function in the same way as in the IDE.
+- I fully tested and confirmed that there are no errors with the code when playing the game or accessing the site.
+- I run the live code via HTML, CSS & JavaScript testing tools to confirm the code passes the tests still.
+- I am happy the live site is deployed in a working state that I am happy with.

 ### Errors During Testing
 - Bootstrap, Grid Layout, Multiple Stacked Images: I struggled with getting 2 x images to stack over each other, take up the same size, remain hidden then flip.
 I encountered many problems with grid alignment at various view sizes and layouts.
 I ended up spending way too much time troubleshooting HTML, CSS, Bootstrap.
 This was detrimental to the time scale for project deadline and was not a requirement as this project is focused on the JavaScript.
 I decided to remove Bootstrap and the images.
 - JavaScript: As the game needed to match 2 x colours, I needed a way to get HTML elements and compare them.
 I tried to use the class names, but it was not as simple as accessing by class name as this would mean I would have to code 8 or 16 different logic.
 I did some research and it seemed like using data type would be a basic method that I could use for the game.
 I used the following links - "https://www.w3schools.com/tags/att_data-.asp" & "https://stackoverflow.com/questions/20030162/getting-data-attribute-for-onclick-event-for-an-html-element" for guidance.